 Our staff meets with people across Connecticut.
 Counselors provide one-on-one consultations to identify in-demand training opportunities to help you increase your job skills, advance your career and become more financially stable.

 This no-cost program offers virtual services such as:

 - Assess your situation, learn about resources, and supports available to you

 - Access financial and credit counseling workshops

 - Identify skills needed to advance in a career or transition to a new occupation

 - Assistance with your resume, cover letter, and interviewing skills

 - Employment search support

 - No-cost Job training scholarships that lead to certification or licensure

-To be eligible for the program, applicants must be 60 days or more past due on a mortgage for their primary residence in Connecticut and have an annual household income under $120,000 or demonstrate an imminent need for the program’s services.
-Additionally, referrals are accepted from the Connecticut Housing Finance Authority.
+Eligible applicants must be 60 days or more past due on a mortgage for their primary residence in Connecticut and have an annual household income under $120,000 or demonstrate an imminent need for program services.

 The program is offered at no cost through The WorkPlace in partnership with the Connecticut Housing Finance Authority, Capital Workforce Partners, and Connecticut’s workforce system.